sergei-yak/data_science_basic/README.md

 Evaluation Metrics Used:

+- MSE - Mean Squared Error, which measures the average of the squared differences between predicted and actual values.
+Lower MSE indicates better performance.
 - MAE - Mean Absolute Error, which measures the average absolute difference between predicted and actual values.
 Lower MAE indicates better performance.
 - R² Score - Measures the proportion of variance in the target variable that is explained by the model.
 Higher R² scores indicate a better fit.
 - MAPE - Mean Absolute Percentage Error, which measures the average percentage difference between predicted and actual values.
 Lower MAPE indicates better accuracy.